MedMaxLab/BIDSAlign/README.md

 4. Resampling.
 5. Filtering.
 6. Independent Component Analysis (ICA) and Automatic IC rejection with MARA or ICLabel.
+7. Notch-Filtering.
-7. Artifact Subspace Reconstruction (ASR) can be used independently in two ways: for removing bad channels and/or for removing/reconstructing bad time windows.
+8. Artifact Subspace Reconstruction (ASR) can be used independently in two ways: for removing bad channels and/or for removing/reconstructing bad time windows.
-8. Interpolation of previously removed bad channels.
+9. Interpolation of previously removed bad channels.
-9. Rereference.
+10. Rereference.

 Please note that EEG data are assumed to be saved in $\mu V$.